Now accepting nominations for the 2024 NISOD Excellence Award! To submit a nomination, complete the form below.

-Once the call for nominations goes out early in the spring semester, students, faculty, and staff are invited to submit nominations by answering the question on the electronic form linked here and included below.
+Once the call for nominations goes out early in the spring semester, students, faculty, and staff are invited to submit nominations by answering the question on the Electronic Nomination Form.
 Additional information, used for choosing a winner and also for submitting nominees for the ICCTA awards, is then be solicited from nominees.
 This information includes imitative on innovative programs, service on technical or special committees, leadership in helping solve challenges, participation in state and/or national education associations, awards and recognition, and ongoing professional development.

 Please direct any question to Tyler Roeger, Director of CETL, at firstname.lastname@example.org.

 Nominees should exemplify and, thereby strengthen the shared values of the college community which are: Excellence, Freedom of Inquiry, Equity, Ethical Practices, Accountability, Respect for Diversity & Community Engagement